stefanthoss/chickenonabun/_posts/2021-06-02-great-maple.md

 highlight of the sandwich is the slightly spicy mayo which gives the sandwich a subtle kick.

 Pay the upcharge for the more traditional Parmesan truffle fries (totally worth it!).
-If you're feeling *really* fancy, order the portabello mushroom fries from the “Shares” portion of the menu; these come in a massive shareable portion with a side of basil pesto aioli.
+If you're feeling *really* fancy, order the portabello mushroom fries from the "Shares" portion of the menu; these come in a massive shareable portion with a side of basil pesto aioli.